OSGeo/gdal/doc/source/drivers/vector/eeda.rst

 Configuration options
 ---------------------

-The following :ref:`configuration options <user/configoptions>` are available:
+The following configuration options are available:

 -  :decl_configoption:`EEDA_BEARER` =value: Authentication Bearer value to pass to the API.
 This option is only useful when the token is computed by